Malaya: 1st allied casualty of the Pacific War not Pearl Harbour

 The Japanese convoys were in the Gulf of Siam some twenty five miles west of Panjang Island off the west coast of Cambodia, about 500 miles almost due north of Singapore and about 160 miles NE of the Malayan invasion beaches at Kota Bharu and Patani Roads where they eventually landed.
 Seaplane tender Kamikawa Maru had responsibility for flying security patrols overhead, and probably before first light catapulted several Aichi E13A Jake reconnaissance floatplanes to go to work.
 One of those planes, coded ZI-26, was flown by Ensign Eiichi Ogata, and he and his radioman/gunner found the British Catalina FV-W shadowing the ships and approached the flying boat probably unseen from below and behind, and when alongside and in a good position for the gunner to bring his single 7.7mm machine to bear, deliberately fired a fired a long burst into the flying boat's hull!
 The time was 0820 (Tokyo), 7 December Far East time.

+According to the Japanese pilot Webb's Catalina veered off sharply and turned away.
 This maneuver could have resulted from the pilot taking instinctive evasive action to break up the attacker's aim or, perhaps more likely, the pilot slumping over the controls dead or wounded as the machine gun fire ripped through the plane.
 In all probability several crew were hit, the radio set made inoperable and the fuel tanks in the wing punctured and now draining into the hull, a situation that cre-ated a severe fire hazard.
 Incredibly, Ogata reported that he followed the Catalina for some thirty minutes, seeking another opportunity to attack,

 but evidently did not do so.
 If in fact the radio was still operable after Ogata's attack any signals Sergeants Abram and Eator were able to push out on the key were never received.
 Webb would hardly have delayed reporting by radio having been attacked over international waters, and that nothing was heard in Singapore suggests strongly that nothing was sent by the Catalina.
 If the Catalina's wireless operators were not transmitting it was most likely because they couldn't!